AlterG

-AlterG, Inc. is an American medical device company founded in 2005 by Sean Whalen in Fremont, California.
-The company makes mobility enhancement products for physical therapy and athletic training.
-The first product, the Anti-Gravity Treadmill, now includes a product line including the M/F320, Via 400 and 400X, and Pro 200 and 500.
-In 2013 the company acquired Tibion Corporation and added the Bionic Leg to its list of products.
-Charles Remsberg is CEO.
+AlterG, Inc. is a medical device company that makes mobility enhancement products for physical therapy and athletic training.
+Its first product, the Anti-Gravity Treadmill, now has a product line that includes the M/F320, Via 400 and 400X, and Pro 200 and 500.

+On August 11, 2023, ReWalk Robotics completed the purchase of AlterG for $19 million.
+Founded in 2005 by Sean Whalen in Fremont, California, the company has Charles Remsberg as its CEO.